boniface/mailbridge/docs/ROADMAP.md

 Provider APIs and hosted email policies can change, so each release should reconfirm external provider behavior before implementation.

-## 0.1.x: Stabilize The First Public Release
+## Delivered In 0.1.x: Stabilize The First Public Release

 - Publish the initial crate to crates.io.
 - Keep the Hyvor Relay provider and provider-neutral API stable.